sa-concept-refactoring/doc/main.typ

   caption: "Elements captured for the second refactoring", )

-// Note @vina: "Function Prerequisite" instead of Considerations?
-The text from the first refactoring can be copied, but this would not be really nice to read
-// === Considerations
 === Function Prerequisite

 To replace the template type parameter within a template or concept the code needs to be checked if a replacement is possible.